Wade008/T2A1-B-Workbook/README.md

 Where n is the size of the list to be sorted:
 - The outer for loop will iterate n number of time.
 That is, as n increases, the number of iterations increase linearly.
 Therefore, the outer loop has a Big(O) notation on O(n).
 - The inner loop will iterate by (n - the current iteration number of the outer loop - 1).
 Even though the inner loop reduces its number of iterations as the outer loop iterates it still increases linearly as n increases.
-As such, the inner loop also has a Big(O) notation on O(n).
+As such, the inner loop also has a Big(O) notation of O(n).
 - Since the inner loop is dependent on the outer loop, the algorithm has a Big(O) notation of O(n) x O(n) which equals O(n x n) or O(n<sup>2</sup>)
 - Therefore, the bubble sort algorithm has a Big(O) notation of O(n<sup>2</sup>) or quadratic complexity.